Soccer-Ronaldo late show gives Man United win over Villarreal | Sports-Games

 Soccer-Ronaldo late show gives Man United win over Villarreal

-Yet United struck back seven minutes later with a cleverly worked free kick as Bruno Fernandes chipped the ball deep to Alex Telles on the left and the Brazilian fired home a perfect volley.
-United, who lost their opening group game away to Young Boys in Bern, had been far from impressive, but a cross from Fred in the final moments found its way to Ronaldo at the back post and he fired home the winner.
+United struck back seven minutes later with a cleverly worked free kick as Bruno Fernandes chipped the ball deep to Telles on the left and the Brazilian fired home a perfect volley.
+Edinson Cavani missed a good chance to grab a winner for United, heading wide at the back post, and the hosts survived a goalmouth scramble with Boulaye Dia going close for Villarreal.

+Then, deep into stoppage time, substitute Fred put in a cross from the left, Ronaldo headed to Jesse Lingard who fed the ball back for the Portuguese to drive home.
+Old Trafford erupted in relief and joy and Ronaldo picked up a yellow card for ripping off his shirt and throwing it into the crowd.

+Atalanta top the group standings with four points, one ahead of Young Boys and United.
+Villarreal are bottom with one point.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)